HISTORY OF JAMES MADISON

 “publically…declare their unsatisfactoriness by becoming fervent advocates in the cause of Christ.”

 But the war was on the horizon.

 James Madison’s Involvement with Politics

-Soon his life turned to issues related to the Revolutionary War, which began in 1775, especially his animosity to perceived excessive taxation of the American Colonies.
-Though he never saw battle during that war, he held leadership positions in Virginia in both the militia as a colonel and in politics as a leader in the Virginia Constitutional Convention.
+Soon his life turned to issues related to the Revolutionary War, which began in 1775, especially his animosity against the perceived excessive taxation of the American Colonies.
+Though he never saw battle during that war, he held leadership positions in Virginia in the militia as a colonel and in politics as a leader in the Virginia Constitutional Convention.
 This led to his election to the Virginia House of Delegates and the Virginia governor’s Council of State, where he came to befriend then Virginia Governor Thomas Jefferson.

 After his election to the Virginia House of Delegates, he pushed for real religious freedom in the state, recommended the “disestablishment” of Anglicanism (Church of England) as the state religion of Virginia, and called for not just “tolerance” for other denominations but “equal entitlement” of the exercise of religion.
 He worked with Thomas Jefferson in writing the Virginia Declaration of Rights.